Filming Tips for Better Home Movies

 The camcorder of today allows even casual users to create great home movies.
 They are much more convenient to use as their size and weight has shrunk considerably over the years.
 The short life span of tape is no longer a factor with digital video camcorders which use memory cards and hard drives to store images.
 These newer camcorders even make editing easy so that viewers can enjoy just the highlights and finished version of your creations.

-Digital cameras can capture video too but certainly don't allow long stretches of recording nor the quality or degree of editing capabilities of a dedicated camcorder.
+Digital cameras and smartphones can capture video too but certainly don't allow long stretches of recording nor the quality or degree of editing capabilities of a dedicated camcorder.

 To get better home movies however, you need more than just a nice camcorder.
-You need a bit of knowledge about how to use it and this page will provide the fliming tips you need to get you started.
+You need a bit of knowledge about how to use it.
+This page will provide the filming tips needed to get you started off on the right foot.

 Some of the filming tips for capturing great video are similar to those for capturing great still pictures.
 Camera movement while shooting creates blurry stills and it makes video difficult to watch.